 On October 1, Merck announced promising results from a randomized study of a new antiviral medication to treat mild-moderate COVID-19 in people at risk for severe outcomes.
 Molnupiravir reduced COVID hospitalizations or death by 50% in a trial involving 775 volunteers.
 Merck submitted its application for FDA authorization on October 11.
+The final data set include 1,433 people with milder infections randomized to molnupiravir or placebo showed a risk reduction of 30%.
 On November 30, the FDA's Antimicrobial Drugs Advisory Committee voted 13 to 10 to recommend emergency authorization of molnupiravir.